hyosung11/Launch-School/Courses/journal.md

 08:51 Before study session with Laurent.
 I started reading The Daily Laws by Robert Greene.
 What was my childhood obsession?
 Sports.
 Yes.
 How do I make that into a job now?

 10:12 Laurent is ready for the interview assessment.
 I am not yet.
 I need to have resilience and figure out how to keep going when I am stuck.
 Practice, practice, practice.

+10:50 I can do easy medium problems in a little over ten minutes.
+Getting closer to being ready for the interview assessment.

+12:05 I did `Alphabet Score` again and it went better at around 15 minutes.

+13:07 Note to self to practice "Alphabet Score" and "Common Chars" problems a few more times.

+14:48 Keep practicing.
+I think some of the medium problems in my medium directory are not that difficult.
+Maybe it's because I understand them now.
+It's almost time to get the kids.